-Five years ago, The Grand Budapest Hotel was released, and almost immediately, enthusiastic design lovers began to wonder the same thing: who made all of those marvellous graphics?
+Five years ago, The Grand Budapest Hotel was released, and almost immediately, enthusiastic design lovers began to wonder the same thing: who made all of those marvelous graphics?
 Shortly thereafter we were introduced to the incredibly talented film and television graphic designer, Annie Atkins, through several interviews, videos, and podcasts about the making of Wes Anderson’s The Grand Budapest Hotel and her later work on Isle of Dogs, Penny Dreadful, The Box Trolls, Steven Spielberg’s Bridge of Spies, and Todd Haynes’ Wonderstruck.

 “Annie Atkins is a master craftswoman… she makes the unreal seem hyperreal and the real more supremely alive.”

 After all of Annie’s success, she put her experience and expertise to good use creating an educational training workshop teaching graphic design for film and television from her studio in Dublin.
 Now she has taken the next logical step– she wrote a book about it.
 I could not be more excited.